TheDatumOrg/VUS/README.md

 - [TSB-UAD](https://github.com/TheDatumOrg/TSB-UAD): An End-to-End Benchmark Suite for Univariate Time-Series Anomaly Detection.

-If you use VUS in your project or research, cite the following two papers:
+If you use VUS in your project or research, cite the following papers:

 * [VLDB 2022a](https://www.paparrizos.org/papers/PaparrizosVLDB22a.pdf)
 * [VLDB 2022b](https://www.paparrizos.org/papers/PaparrizosVLDB22b.pdf)